kube-vip/kube-vip/kubernetes-control-plane.md

 ```

-**After** this node has been added to the cluster, we can add the manifest to also add this node as a `kibe-vip` member.
+**After** this node has been added to the cluster, we can add the manifest to also add this node as a `kube-vip` member.
 (Adding the manifest afterwards doesn’t interfere with `kubeadm`).

 ```
 sudo docker run -it --rm plndr/kube-vip:0.1 /kube-vip sample manifest | sudo tee /etc/kubernetes/manifests/kube-vip.yaml